Speech Recognition Setup #

 Plugin_Julius_conf=dnn

-Preparing Audio Input Device #
+Preparing an Audio Input Device #

-Run Test #
+Test Run #

-How it works #
+How it Works #

 Plugin_Julius_wordspacing=yes